 Kenneth L. Ozmon

 Kenneth Ozmon was born on Sept.
 4, 1931 in Portsmouth, Virginia.
 He received a BA from St. Bernard College in 1952, and an MA from the Catholic University of America in 1963.
 After teaching at various schools, primarily in the USA but also in Montreal, he received a PhD in psychology from the University of Maine in 1968.
 He went to the University of Prince Edward Island in 1969 where he taught psychology and later became chair of the Psychology Department and dean of arts for his last seven years.
 In 1979 he was appointed President of Saint Mary's University, serving in that capacity for 21 years until his retirement in 2000.
 In 2004 Dr. Ozmon agreed to serve as President for Mount Allison University and concluded his two-year term in June 2006.
 During his time at Mount Allison he helped to reverse a shortfall in admissions and also helped launch an ambitious $86-million capital campaign.
-He has also served as Chairman of the Board at Optipress in Nova Scotia and as a Board member for the Ireland Canada University Foundation.
+He also served as Chairman of the Board at Optipress in Nova Scotia and as a Board member for the Ireland Canada University Foundation.
 Ozmon died Feb.
 23, 2022 at the age of 90.

 Robert M. Campbell

 Robert Campbell was born on Sept.
 12, 1950 in Montreal, Quebec.
 He received a BA from Trent University in 1974, an MA from the University of Toronto in 1976, and a PhD from the London School of Economics in 1980 in the areas of political science and economics.
 After teaching at Trent University from 1980 to 2000, where he was provost and dean of arts and science, Campbell went to Wilfrid Laurier University where he was the dean of arts from 2000 to 2005.
 Campbell's research on public policy took a particular focus on postal systems around the world, and how they have been affected by international and technological changes.
 He was made a member of the Order of Canada in 2016 for his contributions to academia, as an authority on postal services, and as President of Mount Allison University.

 Ralph Pickard Bell